 Financial Management

-Line of Accounting
+Line of Accounting (LOA)

 A Line of Accounting (LOA) is the funding associated with a federal organization’s budget.
 By understanding the elements that comprise an LOA, you can determine the Service designator, fiscal year, appropriation, subhead, object class, plant UIC, sub-allotment, authorized accounting activity, transaction type, and Work Breakdown Statement (WBS) element/cost element.

-Definition: A Line of Accounting is used to identify the funding source associated with an organization’s budget to ensure accurate accounting transactions.
+Definition: A Line of Accounting (LOA) is used to identify the funding source associated with an organization’s budget to ensure accurate accounting transactions.

 Line of Accounting (LOA) Methods